 The Fundamentals module has to be completed first.
 Optional support webinars are offered in between each module.
 No prior knowledge of managing change or quality improvement is needed.
 All delegates will have access to an ongoing network of resources and support within a national improvement community.

-Dates for cohorts starting in January are now fully booked.
-The next opportunity to apply for a place is April 2017 – please see below for module and webinar dates.
+Dates for cohorts starting in April are now fully booked.
+The next opportunity to apply for a place is September 2017 – please see below for further details for 2017/early 2018.

 What does it cost?